 - Crinkle paper

 The free printables are available at the end of this post.
 One is a label for the front of the tin.
 I wrapped the tin in a red ribbon and attached the label over it.
-The second two printables are long strips of pattern that matched the label.
+The second two printables are long strips of a patterened paper that match the label.
 I used one to fold over the top of my popcorn bag.
 I cut it to size and then punched holes through the paper and bag.
 I tied a bow with ribbon to hold it all together.

 I made the marshmallow bags by using some pretzel rod bakery bags I already had.
-I filled them with marshmallows and then covered the twisty tie I used with red ribbon.
+I filled them with marshmallows and then covered the twisty tie with red ribbon.

-I put tissue paper on the bottom of the tin and then arranged everything on top.
-I used the crinkle paper to help hold up items and fill in around them.
+I put tissue paper on the bottom of the tin to fill the bottom and raise all of my items to the top.
+I then arranged the items and filled around them with red, green and white crinkle paper.
+This worked great to help hold up the items.
 I’m happy with how it turned out!
-It definitely made me want to curl up on the couch and watch a movie!!
+It definitely made me want to curl up on the couch and watch a movie!